khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 which should be the target folder.
 An example call in the Windows Anaconda Prompt would be: `python C:/Users/geo-geek/some_folder/gf_main.py C:/Users/geo-geek/target_folder/`

 It will deposit the ground filtered tiles as LAS files tagged with `_gf.las` in the target folder.

+**NEW:** We discussed with Khaled that this may be very useful for all sorts of pre-processing jobs via PDAL, not just ground filtering.
+He suggested the following changes, which I have now implemented:

+* You can provide an additional CMD argument to modify the default output tag (which is `_gf`).
+You don't need the underscore, for `somefile_dsm.las` for example, you may write `python [file_path_to_main] [target_folder] dsm`.
+* You can also provide a tag for the input config file.
+For example for a pre-processing job you may call it `config_pre.json`, in which case you would write `python [file_path_to_main] [target_folder] dsm pre`.

 ## Interpolation user guide